Ros3tta/HTB-Writeups/Knife.md

 <b>
-# Description
-Knife is an easy linux box

 # Information Gathering
-I start by pinging the box 4 times to ensure stable connection `ping -c 4 10.10.10.242`
+I started by pinging the box 4 times to ensure stable connection `ping -c 4 10.10.10.242`
 ```
 PING 10.10.10.242 (10.10.10.242) 56(84) bytes of data.